andrewstellman/blazor-training/4-animal-matching-part-1.md

 # Animal Matching Game (part 1)

-Here's all of the code that you can copy and paste for the first part of the AnimalMatchingGame project in Part 2.
+Here's all of the code that you can copy and paste for the **first** part of the AnimalMatchingGame project in Part 2.
 Each slide in the training deck has a corresponding section in this page.

+The full code for this project can be found here: [AnimalMatchingGame_part_1](https://github.com/andrewstellman/blazor-training/tree/main/Code/AnimalMatchingGame_part_1)

 ## Add a List of animal emoji to the page’s @code